 All landscape species must be approved in writing by the ACC as part of a landscaping application, before they are planted.
 Numerous reference books on the subject of gardening in New Mexico describe native and adapted trees that do well in our area.
-See the list of resources below.
+See the list of resources at the beginning of these guidelines.